 This group is not a formal club, but rather a group of individuals interested in Sn2 modular layout modeling, taking their individual modules to various shows.
 The group has no web site and communicates via e-mail, since members are scattered around Pennsylvania, Ohio, Maine, and Maryland.

 This club draws members from California, and they decided to model prototype railroading in a modular fashion.
 When they decided to build a Free-mo-style layout, they drew up standards based on what the Canadian S Scale Workshop club had established for their layout.
-These standards are available as a PDF file for download via their web site.
+These standards are available as a PDF file for download via their BASS web site.
 Their first public showing was in May of 2017, which showed a loop-to-loop layout.
 Photos can be seen on their web site.

 When using circuit-breakers on individual Free-mo modules, the ability to rotate a module 180 degrees may cause the circuit-breaker to not work correctly anymore.
 Rotating the module may cause the rails' polarity to be different to adjacent modules, as far as the circuit-breaker is concerned.
-This can be corrected two ways; change the connectors of the DCC cable around, which is the easiest solution, or change the track cable connectors around, which can be confusing.
+This can be corrected in two ways; change the connectors of the DCC cable around, which is the easiest solution, or change the track cable connectors around, which can be confusing.